newstackdev/iosdk/README.md

 The state management part of the SDK is currently the best source of examples for using the Newgraph and Newcoin apis.
 We are also working on more materials to cover this space.

 ## Newgraph
-Newgraph is a managed API service providing a generic backend for applications built to interact with Newcoin.
+Newgraph is a fully serverless managed API service providing a generic backend for creative economy applications built to interact with Newcoin.
+By large, newgraph features:
-It exposes a REST api
+* a REST api
+* a websockets server
+* firebase authentication
+* an advanced filesystem-like content management system with media processing capability
+* Newcoin cloud wallet (testnet phase)
+* analytics and search
+* data sharing and security features

 ## Stack